HBeinstein/menahtsNew/README.md

 * Clone the project from its GitHub repository (https://github.com/HBeinstein/menahtsNew).
 * Open in your code editor of choice.
 * Drag index.html file into your browser or double click it to view site.
-* View this site live on ghpages at: https://hbeinstein.github.io/menahtsNew/.
+* View the homepage live on ghpages at: https://hbeinstein.github.io/menahtsNew/ and the webpage for song one at: https://hbeinstein.github.io/menahtsNew/songone.html or by clicking the "diego" link on the homepage.

 ## Known Bugs